 Unlock 1.0: CM Adityanath directs cops for strict patrolling for social distancing

 Lucknow, June 02: Uttar Pradesh Chief Minister Yogi Adityanath has directed strict patrolling by police in markets and parks and on highways to ensure that people are following social distancing norms.
-He further adhered the people to wear face masks all the time while they are out with respect to contain the spread of the novel coronavirus.
+He, further, adhered the people to wear face masks all the time while they are out with respect to containing the spread of the novel coronavirus.

 CM Adityanath also directed officials to ensure thermal scanners are available at all the railway stations in the state.